Being a new mother can be an exciting and stressful phase at the same time, especially when it comes to knowing when your baby is hungry.

 A baby’s cry doesn’t necessarily mean he is hungry.
 It could mean many other things.
-He might want to be lifted, or he might have some pain in his tummy, or it could be anything else.
-As a new mom, it can be confusing for you to know when your baby is hungry and when he doesn’t need to be fed.
+For example, he might want to be lifted, or he might have some pain in his tummy, or it could be anything else.
+As a new mom, it can be confusing to know when your baby is hungry and when he doesn’t need to be fed.

 Top signs that your baby is hungry

-When your baby cries, watch out for the following body movements as well.
+When your baby cries, watch out for the following body movements.
 If he expresses one or a few of these movements, it is a cue for you that he is hungry.
 This way, you can avoid overfeeding him.